dpsjksjx900/AudioGUI/README.md

 # AudioGUI

 This project provides a simple PyQt5 GUI for running syllable segmentation.
-The GUI can operate in two modes: a dummy forced-alignment mode and a dummy unsupervised mode.
-Results are written to the selected output directory.
+The GUI can operate in two modes: a dummy forced-alignment mode and an unsupervised mode that uses `librosa` to detect syllable onsets and split the audio into multiple `.wav` files.
+Segments are stored in an `export` subfolder under the chosen output directory and named according to the detected pronunciation.

 ## Setup